OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2014-07-17-richard-pietros-open-government-tour.md

 * The culture of Open Government.
 What does it look like?
 What are the obstacles?
 Where are the low hanging fruits?
 * Open Data / Technology conversation.
 What are the tools and processes that can help make Open Government a reality?

-[The Winnipeg event](https://www.eventbrite.ca/e/the-open-government-tour-winnipeg-tickets-12153636855?aff=efbevent) is confirmed and we've booked the Carol Shield's auditorium at the Millennium Library (Downtown Graham at Donald) from 6 until 9:30pm on August 11th.
+[The Winnipeg event](https://www.eventbrite.ca/e/the-open-government-tour-winnipeg-tickets-12153636855?aff=efbevent) is confirmed and we've booked the Carol Shields Auditorium at the Millennium Library (Downtown Graham at Donald) from 6 until 9:30pm on August 11th.
 [Register to Attend](https://www.eventbrite.ca/e/the-open-government-tour-winnipeg-tickets-12153636855?aff=efbevent).

 [Richard reports back](http://us8.campaign-archive1.com/home/?u=b94b0db339ea741f039bcb481&id=c8e6419b9b) that the first four events on the tour in Toronto, Kingston, Montreal and Halifax were very successful.